sonykikuma/etaskmanager-frontend/README.md

 📌 WorkSync- A Task Management App

-A task management system built with the MERN stack and Redux, enabling users to create and manage teams, projects, and reports efficiently.
+A task management system built with the MERN stack, Bootstrap and Redux, enabling users to create and manage teams, projects, and reports efficiently.

 🚀 Features